 Using a Gimbal with the Wiral

 You can also use the Wiral LITE with a 360 camera which would let you reframe your shot to face any direction in post-production.
-If you're not familiar with it, 360 footage can be difficult to work with though, so using a gimbal may be the easiest route to take, depending on your personal preference.
+If you're not familiar with it, 360 footage can be difficult to work with though.
+Using a gimbal may be the easiest route to take, depending on your personal preference.
 If you do want to use the Wiral LITE with a 360 camera, we recommend using the GoPro MAX.

 The Wiral LITE is a great alternative to a drone for getting smooth overhead motion shots.
 It may not be able to reach the massive heights a drone can, but it will help you capture shots well above the height you could otherwise reach in situations where using a drone isn't an option.
 Using your imagination and other accessories like a gimbal, you can find many other creative uses for the Wiral as well.

 If you are in the Middle Georgia or surrounding areas, you can rent our Wiral LITE for your productions!